yavuz-cetin/Chat-Program/README.md

 To run the client: ./client [any client id]

 Problem Explanation

-In this project, it is aimed to create a multithreaded messaging application that uses sockets.
-Server should create a socket and Client connections should be listened.
-Users should be able to send messages to people in their friends list.
-The user should be notified when a message arrives.
-Direct communication should only be between server and client.
-Users should be able to add friends.
-Users should be able to delete friends.
-Users should be able to view the information of all their friends.
+The goal of this project is to create a multithreaded messaging application using sockets.
+The server will create a socket and listen for client connections.
+Users should be able to send messages to people on their friends list, and they should receive notifications when a message arrives.
+Communication should occur directly between the server and client, with no peer-to-peer messaging between clients.
+Additionally, users should be able to:

+Add friends.
+Delete friends.
+View information about all their friends.
-Users should be able to see all messages received from a person of their choice.
-All information should be read from the files by the server at the first runtime and forwarded to the client when necessary.
+See all messages received from a specific person of their choice.
+All user data should be stored in files on the server.
+Upon startup, the server reads this data from the files, and it will provide the necessary information to the client when requested.

 Solution
+Client Connection:

-When the client first connects to the server, a thread is created on the client that listens for messages from the server.
-Likewise, a thread is created on the server side that listens to this client.
+When a client connects to the server, the server creates a dedicated thread to handle communication with that client.
+Similarly, the client creates a thread to listen for incoming messages from the server.
+User Data Storage:

-All information of registered users is stored in folders named with their ids under the 'rsc' folder.
+All registered user information is stored in directories named after their user IDs under the 'rsc' folder on the server.
-The user gives the id as an argument when running the program.
-The client program forwards this id to the server.
-If this id has been registered before, no registration is required and the login is successful.
-If this id has not been registered before, registration is started.
-Server informs the user that registration is required.
-On the client side, the necessary information is received from the user.
+The user provides their ID as an argument when launching the client program.
+The client sends this ID to the server.
+User Registration:

+If the provided ID is already registered, the user logs in successfully without requiring re-registration.
+If the ID is not registered, the server prompts the client to start the registration process.
+The client collects the necessary registration information from the user and sends it to the server.
-The Client program transmits this information to the Server.
-Server creates a new user with this information and creates the necessary storage files.
+The server creates a new user with this information and stores it in the appropriate files.
-After a successful login, the user is asked for the operation number he/she wants to perform.
+Operations:

+After a successful login, the server presents the user with a list of operations they can perform, such as adding or deleting friends, viewing friend information, or retrieving messages.

 Some Program Screenshots: